ied206/ZLibWrapper/USAGE.md

 ZLibWrapper internally loads zlib dynamically (using `LoadLibrary` and `GetProcAddress`).

-Personal recommendation is case 1, since it provides newer version of zlib while convenient.
+Personal recommendation is option 1 since it provides the newer version of zlib while convenient.

-### Case 1 : Embedded Precompiled zlib
+### Option 1: Embedded Precompiled zlib

-ZLibWrapper contains `zlibwapi.dll`, precompiled binaries of `zlib 1.2.11`.<br>
+ZLibWrapper contains `zlibwapi.dll`, precompiled binaries of `zlib 1.2.11`.
 They will be copied into `$(OutDir)\x86\zlibwpi.all` and `$(OutDir)\x64\zlibwpi.all` at build.

 To use `zlibwapi.dll`, call `ZLibInit.GlobalInit()` explicitly at App's init code.